DiegoRodriguez2018/market-place-rails-project/README.md

 * As a Buyer, I want to see information about camouflage patterns, so I can find the right style for me.
 * As a Buyer, I want a user account page, so I can update my account information.
 * As a Buyer, I want to search for camouflage for types relating to specific environments and countries, so that I can find a suitable camouflage for my needs.
-* As a Buyer, I want to see what items I currently have listed for sale, so I can keep track ofwhat I’m selling.
+* As a Buyer, I want to see what items I currently have listed for sale, so I can keep track of what I’m selling.
 * As a Seller, I want to list items for sale, so that users can see and purchase my items.

 #### Seller User Stories: